abjerner/Ducks/Documentation/Skybrud.Umbraco.Redirects/v4/index.md

 ---
 title: v4.0
-hideSidebar: false
 ---

 # Skybrud Redirects

-Version 4 of this package targets the not-yet-released Umbraco 10.
+Version 4 of this package targets Umbraco 10 and 11.

-> **INFO**
-> There is currently no documentation available for this release, but for now, the [**v3 documentation**](./../v3/) should apply here as well.

 ## Installation

-The Umbraco 10 version of this package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects).
+The Umbraco 10 and 11 version of this package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Skybrud.Umbraco.Redirects --version 4.0.0-alpha001
+dotnet add package Skybrud.Umbraco.Redirects --version 4.0.8
 ```

 or the older NuGet Package Manager:

 ```
-Install-Package Skybrud.Umbraco.Redirects -Version 4.0.0-alpha001
+Install-Package Skybrud.Umbraco.Redirects -Version 4.0.8
 ```